fohrloop/wakepy/docs/source/user-guide/modes.md

 **How to check it?**:  For D-Bus  `org.freedesktop.ScreenSaver` based solution, there is no possibility to check it afterwards.
 You may monitor the call with [`dbus-monitor`](https://dbus.freedesktop.org/doc/dbus-monitor.1.html), though.
 For systemd mask based solution, you'll see that the Suspend option is removed from the menu altogether.

-**What systems are supported?** For D-Bus `org.freedesktop.ScreenSaver` method, you have to use a Freedesktop-compliant Desktop Environment, for example GNOME or KDE.
-The list of supported systems will be expanded in the future.
+**Which Desktop Environments are supported?** For D-Bus `org.freedesktop.ScreenSaver` method, you have to use a Freedesktop-compliant Desktop Environment, for example GNOME or KDE.
+The list of supported DEs will be expanded in the future.
 For systemd solution, any Linux running systemd works, but you need sudo.

 **Multiprocess safe?**: DBus: yes, systemd mask: no.